 When you sign as power of attorney, you’re legally authorized to manage the principal’s affairs, but only while they are alive.

-If the principal wants you to retain authority over their property after their death, they must name you executor in their will.
+Suppose the principal wants you to retain authority over their property after death.
+In that case, they must name you executor in their will.